suhasbu/Squat_Assistant/README.md

 Sample format of training JSON files: log_nn.json

 Explore pose matching for Kim/Meher/Kathy
 - Feature Engineering
-        -Angle at knee
+  - Angle at knee
-        -Angle at Hip
+  - Angle at Hip
-        -Difference in X between knee and ankle -Difference in Y between hip and knee
+  - Difference in X between knee and ankle
+  - Difference in Y between hip and knee
 - Classification by Machine Learning
-        -Basic Neural Net
+  - Basic Neural Net
-        -Random Forest
+  - Random Forest
-        -SVM
-        -XGBoost
-        -etc
+  - SVM
+  - XGBoost
+  - etc
 - Classification by Matching Averages
-        -Calculate Mean and Std.Deviation for each feature and classify as good or bad based on whether the test value falls wihtin n            std deviations of the mean.
+  - Calculate Mean and Std.Deviation for each feature and classify as good or bad based on whether the test value falls wihtin n            std deviations of the mean.

 ## Instruction to run
 This is currently only a simple html-css-js project.
 Frameworks may be added when the simplicity becomes a bottleneck.